azproduction/lmd/README.md

-    "main": "main",     // a main module - content of that module will be called on start (no reason to eval) "lazy": false,      // if true - all modules will be evaled on demand [default=true] "pack": false,      // if true - module will be packed using uglifyjs [default=true] "global": "this"  // optional, default="this" name of global object, passed to the lmd }
+    "main": "main",     // a main module - content of that module will be called on start (no reason to eval) "lazy": false,      // if true - all modules will be evaled on demand [default=true] "pack": false,      // if true - module will be packed using uglifyjs [default=true] "global": "this",   // optional, default="this" name of global object, passed to the lmd "async": true,      // if modules uses off-package module set this to true "cache": true       // store all application lmd itself + all modules in localStorage
+                        // this flag will force all modules to be lazy }
 ```